jtreeves/budget-frontend/README.md

 - Forms for signing up and logging in users
 - Forms for creating budgets and adding elements to budgets
 - Views for a homepage and about page
-- Views for a budg
+- Views for overview pages for separate budgets and category pages for separate sections within a specific budget
+- Views for comparing all budgets and comparing how one budget would be affected if the user moved to a different location

 ## Dependencies